 Schizophrenia is less common than many other major psychiatric disorders, such as major depressive disorder (depression) or bipolar disorder.
-Schizophrenia affects about 1% of the population in the United States.
+Schizophrenia affects about 1 percent of the population in the United States.
 Every year, one person in 10,000 will be diagnosed with schizophrenia.
-Full recovery is rare, and intensity may depend on age of onset, sex, and environment.
+Full recovery is rare, and intensity may depend on age of onset, gender, environment, and other factors.

-There is no sex-related difference for the prevalence of schizophrenia among men and women.
-The average age of onset, however, differs slightly.
-For men, it is usually between 15 and 25, while women typically experience its onset between 25 and 35.
+There is no gender-related difference for the prevalence of schizophrenia.
+The average age of onset, however, differs slightlyfor men, it is usually between 15 and 25, while women typically experience its onset between 25 and 35.
 Onset before age 15 and after age 50 is rare.

-Prevalence in other countries is difficult to determine, because cultural perceptions change the way we define schizophrenia and its symptoms.
-However, an international pilot study on schizophrenia conducted by the World Health Organization established a global risk of 1%, with rare exception.
-It is estimated that people with schizophrenia occupy 10% of hospital beds in the United States, and that 30% of people with the disease are hospitalized.
-Roughly 10% of people with schizophrenia commit suicide, though as many as 50% of them may attempt it.
+Schizophrenia prevalence throughout the world is difficult to determine because cultural perceptions change the way we define schizophrenia and its symptoms.
+However, an international pilot study on schizophrenia conducted by the World Health Organization (WHO_ established a global risk of 1 percent, with rare exception.
+It is estimated that people with schizophrenia occupy 10 percent of hospital beds in the United States, and that 30 percent of people with the disease are hospitalized.
+Roughly 10 percent of people with schizophrenia commit suicide, though as many as 50 percent may attempt it.